Thomas Harriot College of Arts and Sciences

 Department of ChemistryRickey Hicks, Chair, 300 Science and Technology Building Andrew Morehead, Graduate Director, 564 Science and Technology Building

 The Department of Chemistry offers the master of science degree with concentrations in six fields of chemistry (analytical, inorganic, organic, physical, industrial, and biochemistry) or in combinations of the six fields (i.e., physical-organic, etc.).
-The degree requires a minimum of 30 s.h. of graduate work, including the completion of a thesis or (for non-thesis option) a major research project.
+The degree requires a minimum of 30 s.h. of graduate work, including the completion of a thesis.

 Entrance examinations are administered in four traditional areas of chemistry for advisory purposes.
 Course selection is based on the student’s performance on the entrance examinations, undergraduate background, and area of interest.
 Students will be required to remove undergraduate deficiencies.

 The department of chemistry participates in the interdisciplinary PhD program in the biological sciences (IDPBS).
 For details and requirements see the Brody School of Medicine.

 - Students must show competence in three of the five basic course areas listed below for 8-10 s.h. credit.

 - Analytical: CHEM 5350 or 7524

 - Biochemistry: BIOC 7301 or BIOL 5800 or 5810; 5821

 - Physical: CHEM 5970 or 7542

 - These courses can be waived on a course-by-course basis if a student has taken an equivalent course as an undergraduate student and demonstrates proficiency in that area, or by passing the entrance examination in that area.